pallavi1124/sqlqueries/README.md

 # sqlqueries

-Requirement : Find 100 employee details for sampling from 5000 records of employee.
+1.Requirement : Find 100 employee details for sampling from 5000 records of employee.
 We will use WITH clause and RAND() for the same , and also use ROW_NUMBER()

 Explanation : WITH clause essentially makes it easier to write complex queries by breaking them down into manageable subqueries.